Fifth Circuit Considers Nonconsensual Third-Party Releases Outside of Bankruptcy

 Bankruptcy

-The case arises out of the failure of the Stanford Financial Group, which became discovered in 2009 to be a “massive Ponzi scheme [that] defrauded greater than 18,000 traders who collectively lost over $five billion.”[2]
-After years of litigation and a prolonged mediation, the parties, in the end, completed a agreement under which the Stanford receivership estate might get hold of $65 million from numerous insurance underwriters in exchange for no longer handiest releases from the property; however, also a “bar order” enjoining an array of 1/3-birthday celebration claims in opposition to the underwriters.
+The case arises out of the failure of the Stanford Financial Group, which was discovered in 2009 to be a “massive Ponzi scheme [that] defrauded greater than 18,000 traders who collectively lost over $five billion.”[2]
+After years of litigation and a prolonged mediation, the parties, in the end, completed a agreement under which the Stanford receivership estate might get hold of $65 million from numerous insurance underwriters in exchange for no longer having only releases from the property; however, also a “bar order” enjoining an array of 1/3-birthday celebration claims in opposition to the underwriters.

 Second, the opinion offered a roadmap for the parties to remedy one of the two issues with the bar order: excluding the coinsured former personnel from pursuing policy proceeds.
 “Rather than extinguish the Appellants’ contractual claims, the court could have authorized them to be filed against the Receivership in tandem with the Stanford buyers’ claims.